Financial support

 Evaluation Criteria

-Each application will be evaluated by a committee composed of members of the INAF Scientific Committee and INAF researchers who have not submitted projects to the competition.
-The evaluation criteria will be as follows:
+Each application will be evaluated by a committee consisting of INAF Scientific Committee members and INAF researchers who did not submit projects in this competition.
+The evaluation criteria will be:

-• Relevance and added value of the project to the INAF scientific program (45pts);
+1. Relevance and added value of the project in relation to INAF’s scientific program (45 points).

-• Justification and impact of the financial support requested (20 pts);
+2. Justification and impact of the requested financial assistance (20 points).

-• Quality of the applicant and ability to present his/her research pathway (35 pts).
+3. Quality of the candidate and ability to present their research background (35 points).

-The researcher who will be supervising the candidate must submit his or her application no later than (Date to come) to annie.lapointe@fsaa.ulaval.ca.
-Only one application per researcher may be submitted.
+The supervising research member must submit their application no later than September 23, 2024, to eliane.picard-deland@fsaa.ulaval.ca.
+Only one application per research member may be submitted.

 CONTEST CLOSED